flaghunters/Extra-Flags-for-4chan/README.md

 HOW TO INSTALL
 ==========

-1. Download GreaseMonkey for Firefox (Restart after installation)  or TamperMonkey for Chrome.
+1. Download GreaseMonkey for Firefox (Restart after installation)  or TamperMonkey for Chrome [(Video guide)](http://a.pomf.se/zhgtso.webm).
 2. Install flags script from link above
 3. Reload the page